 What do you enjoy most about affiliate marketing?

-What tools do you use on daily basis?
+What tools do you use on a daily basis?

 I use Google Analytics, iDevAffiliate, Eloqua, Hootsuite, TweetDeck and SEOmoz on a daily basis.
 There are many others in the arsenal, as well, but these are definitely programs I would recommend to just about any marketer out there.

-What have you written that you are the most proud of?
+What have you written that you are the proudest of?